eduNEXT/drydock/README.rst

 .. warning::

-    When transitioning from maple to palm, it's important to be aware of potential errors referenced `here <https://github.com/eduNEXT/drydock>`_.
+    When transitioning from maple to palm, it's important to be aware of potential errors referenced `here <#workaround-to-upgrade-from-maple-to-palm>`_.
 Consider your migration destination and adhere to the proposed solution provided.

 1. For Palma, it is necessary to update the version of `Drydock <https://github.com/eduNEXT/drydock>`_ to the latest version 16.x.x in the requirements.txt file of your environment, including: